worldcoin/idkit-js/LENS.md

 ### Additional considerations

 -   User only needs to enable gasless once.
 If a user has enabled gasless on another Lens app, then done, no need for them to go through the flow again.
 -   Flow is fully privacy-preserving.
-Apps and Lens don't see the user's number.
+Apps and Lens never see the user's number.
+The `nullifier_hash` cannot be reversed into a phone number.
 Worldcoin **neither stores the phone numbers nor the nullifier hashes** (see our [open source code](https://github.com/worldcoin/developer-portal/tree/main/web/pages/api/v1/phone)).
 -   For security, a very small list of countries are not supported, and verification is rate limited.

 ## Integration instructions